vivaria/edisonrul.ing/README.md

 ## TURBO BOOSTER

 *   "Turbo Booster" can only be Special Summoned by its effect during your own Main Phases.
-*   "Turbo Booster's" second effect is an Ignition Effect that you can activate during your Main Phase 2.
+*   "Turbo Booster"'s second effect is an Ignition Effect that you can activate during your Main Phase 2.
 Tributing "Turbo Booster" is a cost.
 This effect targets your opponent's monster.
 *   If you Special Summon "Turbo Booster" during your Main Phase 2 you can still activate its second effect.